 This is Spiritual Ego.
 You Ease Goodness Out.

 Of course, I cannot make a generalization that anyone with advanced spiritual learning develops a spiritual ego.
-But, without a proper “get in touch with yourself” meeting, there is a high likelihood for you to drown in spiritual ego.
+But, without a proper “get in touch with yourself” meeting, there is a high likelihood for you to drown in the spiritual ego.

 Here are just a couple of examples of spiritual ego and tips to overcome: